just1689/kubernetes-warm-images/README.md

 ## Kubernetes Warm Images

-The goal of this project is to pull images onto nodes if they may be used there in the near future.
-Another way of putting this is "Keeping images warm".
+The goal of this project is to "keep images warm" by pulling images onto nodes if they may be used in the near future.

 ## Architecture